Kabedon is a Japanese word that literally means “to hit the wall.” It is often used in reference to a man cornering a woman against a wall.

 The word “kabedon” has become popular in recent years outside of Japan, particularly among anime and manga fans.

-It is often used as a descriptor of a scene in which a man tries to assert his dominance over a woman, either by physical intimidation or by using his body to back her against a wall.
+It is often used as a descriptor for a scene in which a man tries to assert his dominance over a woman, either through physical intimidation or by using his body to corner her against a wall.

-Some people have criticized the use of “kabedon” outside of Japan, arguing that it is a sexist and outdated way of talking to women.
+Some people have criticized the use of “kabedon” outside of Japan, arguing that it is a sexist and outdated way of speaking to women.
 Be very careful when doing this outside of Japan.

-However, others argue that the word can be used non-sexist, and that it is simply a descriptor for a specific type of physical interaction between people.
+However, others argue that the word can be used in a non-sexist way, and that it is simply a descriptor for a specific type of physical interaction between people.

-In real life, this gesture could be considered sexual harassment if the person you're doing kabedon with doesn't know about it, or if they just don't find it romantic.
+In real life, this gesture can be considered sexual harassment if the person you are doing kabedon with is unaware of it, or if she simply does not find it romantic.